Key Stage One Curriculum

 The Wider Curriculum

 Children are involved in a variety of activities and experiences outside of The National Curriculum.
-These include active playtimes, cooking, clubs, PTA events, visitors, workshops, performances, Maypole dancing, country dancing, Enterprise Week, World Weeks and Health & Safety Weeks.
+These include active playtimes, cooking, clubs, FJH events, visitors, workshops, performances, Maypole dancing, country dancing, Arts Week, World Weeks and Health & Safety Weeks.
 We aim to invite parents/carers to share in the work of the school regularly.

 More Able Children